-A number of studies have confirmed that auditory signals can direct visual attention to a spatial location (e.g., Brock, Stroup, & Ballas, 2002; Eimer, 2001; McDonald, Teder-Salejarvi, & Hillyard, 2000; Mondor & Amirault, 1998, also see; Schmitt, Postma, & De Haan, 2000; Spence, McDonald, & Driver, 2004), and the spatial manipulations of audio have been shown to facilitate a three-dimensional visual search (Bolia, D'Angelo, & McKinley, 1999).
+A number of studies have confirmed that auditory signals can direct visual attention to a spatial location (e.g., Mondor and Amirault, 1998; McDonald, Teder-Salejarvi, and Hillyard, 2000; Eimer, 2001; Brock, Stroup, and Ballas, 2002; see also Schmitt, Postma, and De Haan, 2000; Spence, McDonald, and Driver, 2004), and spatial manipulations of audio have been shown to facilitate a three-dimensional visual search (Bolia, D'Angelo, and McKinley, 1999).
 Thus, spatial audio has been recognized as an important means of capturing, orienting, or guiding attention (Kramer, 1994).
-Current technology allows for the delivery of virtual spatial audio: a two point sound source (e.g., headphones) in conjunction with head-related-transfer-functions (HRTFs) can induce the perception that a sound originated from an external environmental source (Folds, 2006; Walker & Lindsay, 2005b; Wightman & Kistler, 1983, 1989).
+Current technology allows for the delivery of 3D or virtual spatial audio: a two-point sound source (e.g., headphones) in conjunction with head-related transfer functions (HRTFs) can induce the perception that a sound originated from an external environmental source (Wightman and Kistler, 1983, 1989; Walker and Lindsay, 2005; Folds, 2006).

-In addition to orienting applications, virtual spatial audio cues have been successfully implemented as audio-only navigational aids, where the virtual spatial location of an audio beacon guides the user along a specified path to a destination.2 Examples of this approach include the System for Wearable Audio Navigation (SWAN, Walker & Lindsay, 2005b; Wilson, Walker, Lindsay, Cambias, & Dellaert, 2007), and the Personal Guidance System (PGS, Golledge, Loomis, Klatzky, Flury, & Yang, 1991; Loomis, Golledge, & Klatzky, 1993; Loomis, Marston, Golledge, & Klatzky, 2005).
+In addition to orienting applications, virtual spatial audio cues have been successfully implemented as audio-only navigational aids, where the virtual spatial location of an audio beacon guides the user along a specified path to a destination.2 Examples of this approach include the system for wearable audio navigation (SWAN; Walker and Lindsay, 2005; Wilson et al., 2007), and the personal guidance system (PGS; Golledge et al., 1991; Loomis, Golledge, and Klatzky, 1993; Loomis et al., 2005).
 The SWAN system generally employs spatialized nonspeech sounds, whereas the PGS has usually used spatialized speech.

-Walker and Lindsay tested a number of different types of audio beacons, including pink noise, a sonar-like ping, and pure tones, and the broad-spectrum pink noise cue was found to be particularly effective for guiding navigation (Walker & Lindsay, 2005a, 2006).
-While a wealth of data support the feasibility of nonspeech audio as a navigation aid, it should be noted that performance outcomes for navigation were negatively impacted by the introduction of a (particularly difficult) concurrent speech discrimination secondary task (Walker & Lindsay, 2005a).
-The practical cost of these laboratory-induced performance decrements for the dual-task are unclear, and more research is needed to clarify how competing auditory signals may or may not result interference for navigation systems and indeed all auditory displays (see Concurrent sounds section below).
+Walker and Lindsay tested a number of different types of audio beacons, including pink noise bursts (i.e., broad-spectrum noise bursts with equal power per octave), a sonar-like ping, and pure tones, and the broad-spectrum pink noise cue was found to be particularly effective for guiding navigation (Walker and Lindsay, 2006a, 2006b).
+While a wealth of data support the feasibility of nonspeech audio as a navigation aid, it should be noted that performance outcomes for navigation were negatively impacted by the introduction of a (particularly difficult) concurrent speech discrimination secondary task (Walker and Lindsay, 2006a).
+The practical cost of these laboratory-induced performance decrements for the dual-task are unclear, and more research is needed to clarify how competing auditory signals may or may not result in interference for navigation systems and indeed all auditory displays (see Section 32.4.7).